StockpileLabs/stockpile/README.md

 ## Project Goals

-Stockpile is currently undergoing closed beta and will be available to the public at a later date within the near future.
+Stockpile is currently live on the devnet and will be available on mainnet at a later date within the near future.
 In the meantime, the project plans to accomplish the following:

 - Grant style funding
+- Embedded Bounties
 - Token-Enabled Project Fundraisers
 - Yield Contribution
 - Javascript/Typescript SDK